m-houm/parseq_analyze/README.md

-`parSEQ: ` **ADVANCED PROBE AND RESCUE SEQUENCING FOR ENHANCED VARIANT RETRIEVAL FROM DNA POOL**
+`parSEQ: ` **PROBE AND RESCUE SEQUENCING FOR ADVANCED ENHANCED VARIANT RETRIEVAL FROM DNA POOL**
 ---------
 ### Read our technical report on parSEQ (Link)

-**parseq_analyze python library accompanies our parSEQ technical report. parSEQ is an experimental platform that was developed to ingest bacterial pools of variants -proteins and other- (where each variant is encoded on a plasmid in the bacteria), and deliver sequence-verified, individually separated variants.
+**parSEQ is an experimental pipeline that was developed to ingest bacterial pools of protein variants (where each variant is encoded on a plasmid in the bacteria), and deliver sequence-verified, individually separated variants.parSEQ aims to maximizes the capture of these protein sequence-function data-sets through a sequence- first-screen-later approach.
 The process begins with the distribution of bacteria from collective pools into separate clonal wells.
 After this, parSEQ employs a two-level barcoding system for enhanced multiplexing, incorporating both well-specific and plate-specific barcodes.
 Once barcoded, samples are merged for Next-Generation Sequencing (NGS), after which the NGS data is analyzed to link each variant with its respective well.
-Operating within a 384-well plate setup, and supported by automated procedures and Python-based data analysis, parSEQ constitutes an important tool in modern protein engineering processes.
-While initially dependent on Illumina sequencing for detailed results, recent advancements in Oxford Nanopore (ONT)’s v14 chemistry and improved basecalling algorithms now position Nanopore sequencing as an effective substitute.**
+Operating within a 384-well plate setup, and supported by automated procedures and Python-based data analysis, parSEQ constitutes an important tool in modern protein engineering processes. parSEQ works with both Illumina and Oxford Nanopore Sequencing (ONT)**
+**parseq_analyze is a python library that accompanies our parSEQ technical report.
+It is a python based pipeline to analyze parSEQ NGS results.
+This pipeline integrates multiple open-source libraries and packages, with the primary goal of identifying the consensus DNA sequence in each well that parSEQ investigates.**

 --------